radview/webload-documentation/docs/console/getting_started.md

 **To test your connection:**

 1. Ping the host to test its physical connection to the network.
-This is described in [*Managing the Communication Between the Systems in your Load Session* ](#_bookmark22)(on page [24](#_bookmark22)).
+This is described in [*Managing the Communication Between the Systems in your Load Session* ](#managing-the-communication-between-the-systems-in-your-load-session).
 If the host is not connected properly to the network, connect it and rerun WebLOAD.
 1. If the ping is acknowledged, verify that TestTalk is running on the host.
 This is done by checking the actual host to verify that the TestTalk program is functioning.
 If TestTalk is not running, open TestTalk by selecting **Start** > **Programs** > **RadView** **WebLOAD** > **TestTalk** and retry the program.

    TestTalk runs in the background.
 Error messages are displayed on the program window.
 Check this window for any error messages that may explain the problem.